 = MB sin θ

-The axial line of a magnet is the line passing through both the poles of the magnet.
-Let us consider a bar magnet (NS) of magnetic length ‘2l’ and pole strength ‘m’ as shown in Fig.
+The axial line of a magnet is the line passing through both poles of the magnet.
+Let us consider a bar magnet (NS) of magnetic length ‘2l’ and pole strength ‘m’, as shown in the figure.

 Let ‘A’ be a point on the axial line at a distance d from the centre (O) of the magnet.
 The magnetic induction at ‘A’ due to the north pole of the magnet is given by